 Episcleritis and scleritis are inflammatory conditions.
 It's not known what triggers the inflammation, which seems to start in the small blood vessels running on the surface of the eye.
 Both conditions are more likely to occur in people who have other inflammatory conditions, although this is particularly true of scleritis.
 Scleritis can occasionally be caused by infection with germs such as bacteria, viruses or, rarely, fungi.

 Who develops episcleritis and scleritis?

-Episcleritis is most common in the fourth to fifth decades in life.
+Episcleritis is most common in adults in their 40s and 50s.
 It is slightly more common in women than in men, and in people who have connective disease disease such as rheumatoid arthritis.
 About 40 people per 100,000 per year are thought to be affected.
-However, this is difficult to estimate accurately as because the condition is mild many do not seek medical advice.
+However, this is difficult to estimate accurately because many people do not go to a doctor if they have mild episcleritis.